 Soumyadeep Roy, Nibir Pal, Kousik Dasgupta, Binay Gupta; Understanding Email Interactivity and Predicting User Response to email, In Methodologies and Application Issues of Contemporary Computing Framework, pp. 69-79.
 Springer, Singapore, 2018 (Book Chapter) [DOI][Paper][Code][Slides]

 Soumyadeep Roy; Automated EBM-oriented Summarization of Active or Recruiting Clinical Trials at COMSNETS 2018 held at Bangalore, India on January 3 – 7, 2018 [Link] Best Graduate Forum Presentation Award

 Project A: Patient subtyping in Parkinson’s disease and Schizophrenia using clinical and genomic data

 Current Situation: Most PD subtypes are based on motor symptoms and do not focus on non-motor symptoms.
-General phenotype-based approaches do not provide a personalized way and approaches considering phenotype and genotype data together are not well-explored.
+General phenotype-based approaches do not provide a personalized way, and approaches considering phenotype and genotype data together are not well-explored.

-With the help of these predictive markers, early therapeutic intervention in neurodegenerative diseases could be realised.
-We are working in close collaboration with Prof. Dr. Helge Frieling of the Department of Psychiatry, Social Psychiatry and Psychotherapy (MHH) and other biomedical partners at MHH associated with the Leibniz AI Lab.
+With the help of these predictive markers, early therapeutic intervention in neurodegenerative diseases could be realized.
+We are working closely with Prof. Dr. Helge Frieling of the Department of Psychiatry, Social Psychiatry and Psychotherapy (MHH) and other biomedical partners at MHH associated with the Leibniz AI Lab.

 Project B: Knowledge-Guided Efficient Representation Learning for Genomic Applications

 Project C: Developing an Aspect-based Search System for Clinical Trials Search

 Publications: CSoNet 2019 Full paper